 Do I have to be registered full-time to apply for CPT?

 Yes.
 To be eligible for CPT you must be registered as a full-time student.
 This is part of your SEVIS responsibilities to maintain valid visa status.
 You cannot be authorized for CPT unless you are in valid visa status.

 Is CPT only available during the academic breaks (like summer or winter)?

 No. You can apply and work under CPT during any time during the year, as long as you meet the eligibility guidelines.

 How much CPT can I have?

-Note: The “365-Day Rule” only applies to Full-Time CPT.
-You can accrue more than 365 days of Part-Time CPT without affecting your eligibility for Optional Practical Training.
+Note: The “365-Day Rule” only applies to full-time CPT.
+You can accrue more than 365 days of part-time CPT without affecting your eligibility for OPT.